liferay/liferay-docs/devGuide/en/chapters/14-apis.markdown

 ### Component Output and Markup Changes

 AlloyUI 2.0 introduces appealing new changes in its output and some practical changes to its markup.
-These changes help facilitate building UIs with consistent look and feel with, and they help improve UI performance.
+These changes help facilitate building UIs with a consistent look and feel, and they help improve UI performance.
 You can try many of these component changes via the pages of examples and tutorials found on [http://alloyui.com/](http://alloyui.com/).
-And you'll have to take a look at the AlloyUI 2.0 [API documentation](http://alloyui.com/api/) to understand a number of the markup changes.
-But here are some common changes:
+You'll have to take a look at the AlloyUI 2.0 [API documentation](http://alloyui.com/api/) to understand a number of the markup changes--but here are some common changes:

 -   Buttons work a little differently in AlloyUI 2.0.
 By default, they now submit the form.
 If you don't want that default behavior, you should prevent